HTML Semantic Guide: Understanding Semantic HTML Tags

 What is the Use of Heading Tag in HTML?

-Heading tags in HTML, ranging from <h1> to <h6>, are used to define headings and subheadings on a webpage.
+Heading tags in HTML, ranging from <h1> to <h6>, define headings and subheadings on a webpage.
 They create a hierarchical structure that enhances readability and accessibility while helping search engines understand the content’s organization.

 Benefits: